Jaypee Infratech: NCLAT tells lenders, allottees to appear on July 17

 -

-The NCLAT Tuesday directed representatives of lenders, allottees and other stakeholders to appear before it on July 17 after banks rejected NBCC's bid to acquire debt-ridden Jaypee Infratech.
+With creditors rejecting NBCC's bid to acquire Jaypee Infratech, the NCLAT Tuesday directed representatives of banks, allottees and other stakeholders to appear before it on July 17 to consider how the bid could be tweaked for the benefit of home buyers.

+The tribunal was informed that in the voting that took place on NBCC's bid, 34.75 per cent of home buyers voted in favour, 1.44 per cent voted against, whereas 23.8 per cent did not vote.

+However, all the 13 banks, which constitute 40.75 per cent of Committee of Creditors (CoC) voted against the bid by the state-run firm to acquire Jaypee Infratech.
+The voting started on May 31 and concluded on June 10.

+Home buyers have nearly 60 per cent voting right in the CoC.

-The three-member bench headed by Justice Chairman S J Mukhopadhyaya also refused to consider Adani Group's bid saying it has no experience in infrastructure and questioned banks on back door negotiations with the business conglomerate.
+During the hearing on the matter, the three-member bench headed by Justice Chairman S J Mukhopadhyaya said it was not keen on considering Adani Group's bid at this stage while pulling up the banks for backdoor negotiations with the business conglomerate.

+Stressing that the appellate tribunal's priority is to take care of the interest of the home buyers, the bench asked the representatives of various stakeholders involved to appear before it in the next hearing to find how NBCC's plans could be altered for the benefit of all, specially the home buyers.

+The bench said NBCC is a government company and one can rely on it, adding that it knows "the pain of allottees" and wants to do justice for them.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)